Ehyiah/ApiDocBundle/README.md

 ## What this bundle does
 - Display API documentation with SwaggerUI
-- Generate schemas, request bodies and more via commands
+- Generate schemas, request bodies and more via commands (currently WIP, only supports YAML dump file)
-- **NEW**: Define API documentation programmatically using PHP classes
 - Support both YAML and PHP configuration (or mix both!)

 If you want to write simple YAML files to create your API doc, this bundle is made for you.